Romero Rubio metro station: History and construction

+Name and pictogram

+The station's pictogram features the silhouette of Manuel Romero Rubio, who served as the country's Secretary of the Interior from 1884 to 1895.

 Incidents

+In 2022, the southbound header of the station showed an apparent difference in level (in the middle).
+Authorities reported that it does not pose a problem for operations.

 From 23 April to 28 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.

 Romero Rubio metro station has experienced subsidence issues.
 Israel Zamarrón of El Sol de México reported sinking and vibrations caused by trains and heavy vehicles passing beneath it.
 In July 2022, commuters observed that part of the structure was uneven.
 System authorities inspected it and confirmed that it was safe, noting that it is under continuous monitoring.
 From January to September 2024, overnight repairs were carried out on the line's elevated stations, including Romero Rubio, to realign and regrade the tracks.

 Ridership

-According to the data provided by the authorities, before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 7,800 and 8,300 daily entrances between 2015 and 2019.
+According to official data, before the impact of the COVID-19 pandemic, the station recorded between 7,800 and 8,300 average daily entries from 2016 to 2019.
+In 2025, it recorded 5,092,619 passenger entries, ranking 101st among the system's 195 stations.

-The station had a ridership of 5,233,057 passengers in 2024, marking an increase of 350,770 passengers compared to 2023.
-In 2024 specifically, Romero Rubio metro station ranked as the 85th busiest station out of the system's 195 stations.